Abel Law Firm Can Help You With Your Construction Injury Case

-Incidents like these can be life-changing not only for victims, but for their families as well.
+Incidents like these can be life-changing not only for victims but for their families as well.
 Staggering medical bills, sudden loss of income, chronic pain, and disability are all tragically unjust consequences for innocent victims of negligence.
-If you are living with severe injuries, caring for a hurt loved one, or struggling with the loss of a family member, we are here to help.
+If you live with severe injuries, care for a hurt loved one, or struggling with the loss of a family member, we are here to help.

 Contact an Oklahoma City Construction Accident Attorney

 There is no excuse for individuals or businesses that take needless risks with other people’s lives.
 At Abel Law Firm, we strongly believe in justice for the victims of preventable accidents.
 You have the right to pursue the maximum benefits you deserve from your employer’s workers’ compensation insurance company.
 We will tirelessly work to achieve your legal goals, so you can afford your medical bills and other expenses.
 Our legal team will remain by your side from start to finish of your case to offer support, guidance, and advice as you attempt to put the pieces of your life back together.

 To discuss your case with one of our experienced Oklahoma construction site accident lawyers, contact us at (405) 239-7046 for a free consultation.

 Construction Accident FAQs